adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 that were in our model.
 If there are no elements in a table, we get an empty array.
 If the table does not exist, we will get a `404 Not Found` error.

+!!! info
-> Any operation can also return a `401 Unauthorized` if you are not allowed to do the operation with the current authentication, `400 Bad Request` if you supplied bad data and `500 Internal Server Error` if the server crashed.
+    Any operation can also return a `401 Unauthorized` if you are not allowed to do the operation with the current authentication, `400 Bad Request` if you supplied bad data and `500 Internal Server Error` if the server crashed.

 We can also do a GET for an Id: